 The large-format, heavyweight companion book to the exhibition “Jost Bürgi 1552-1632.
 Keys to the Cosmos” at the Kulturmuseum St. Gallen (September 16, 2023 to March 3, 2024) explores the life and work of the Swiss universal genius.
 Bürgi (see Fig. 1) was not only a highly talented clockmaker, but also an instrument maker and mathematician.
 He came from Lichtensteig in Toggenburg (Canton St. Gallen).
 Bürgi worked from 1579 to 1604 as a court clockmaker for Landgrave Wilhelm IV of Hessen-Kassel and from 1604 to 1612 for Emperor Rudolf II in Prague, where he collaborated with the famous astronomer Johannes Kepler (1571-1630).

-Fig. 1: Portrait of Jost Bürgi.
+Figure 1: Portrait of Jost Bürgi

 Drawn in 1619 by Ägidius Sadeler.

-The frame by Anton Eisenhoit, engraved in 1590/92,
+The frame by Anton Eisenhoit engraved in 1590/92,

 shows the many applications of the triangular instrument developed by Bürgi.